This article will show you how to create a 3D online globe using MapTiler Engine.

 The next step of the process is to put the created map online.
-You can easily upload the tiles to MapTiler Cloud or any S3-compatible storage service directly from the MapTiler Desktop application.
+You can easily upload the tiles to MapTiler Cloud or any S3-compatible storage service directly from the MapTiler Engine application.
 In this tutorial, we'll use the MapTiler Cloud service as it's probably the most straightforward way.

 When you close the map preview, just choose the "Upload to cloud" option.

 And then click on the "Start Upload" button.

 When the upload finishes, you'll see the confirmation pop-up.
 Clicking on the "Open in browser" button will take you to your MapTiler Cloud account in the web browser.
 When you are logged to MapTiler Cloud account your API key will automatically appear in our code examples.

 Go to https://docs.maptiler.com/cesium/ and follow the instructions.

 And that's it!
 Now you have a source code for globe with you own texture.